-Adoption price for cats/kittens includes feline AIDS/Leuke test, distemper vaccine, rabies vaccine, deworming, and spay or neuter surgery.
-Adoption price for dogs/puppies includes distemper, rabies, and kennel cosurgery.
+Adoption price for cats/kittens includes feline AIDS/Leukemia test, distemper vaccine, rabies vaccine, deworming, and spay or neuter surgery.
+Adoption price for dogs/puppies includes heartworm test, distemper vaccine, rabies vaccine, deworming, and spay or neuter surgery.
 All of our dogs and puppies receive monthly heartworm and flea/tick preventatives.

 Adoption prices are as follows: